jpgough/jpgough.github.io/_posts/2018-05-11-optimizing-java.md

       12: return
 ```
 The `StringBuilder` usage has been replaced and now uses the magic of `invokedyanmic`, which indicates a function call
 that will be determined at runtime to `makeConcatWithConstants`.
+Looking at the JavaDoc for `makeConcatWithConstants` we can see the new way Strings are appended from Java 9:

 > Facilitates the creation of optimized String concatenation methods, that can be used to efficiently concatenate a known number of arguments of known types,
 possibly after type adaptation and partial evaluation of arguments.